Ryan-Martin22/Quizee-Rascal/README.md

 ## Future Features

 * In the future Quizze Rascal will feature a dropdown menu on the landing page were the user can choose from a range of categories.
-* In the future a picture category will also be deplyed as part of Quizee Rascal.
+* In the future a picture category will also be deployed as part of Quizee Rascal.

 # User Stories